the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `0x40` - the free memory pointer; a "pointer" is an address within memory and the free memory pointer is the address pointing to the start of unallocated, free memory.
 `0x80` - action begins
 `scratch space slots` - [0x00-0x-20), [0x20-0x40)
+`offset` - determines where within the 256-bit slot a particular piece of data begins; eg. if you have two uint128 variables (128 bits in size), the first will start at an offset of 0 and the second will start at an offset of 128.

+[bit masking](https://stackoverflow.com/questions/10493411/what-is-bit-masking) - defines which bits you want to keep, and which bits you want to clear
+`short circuiting` — order matters, cheaper operation first for performance

 A transaction costs a base of 21,000 gas; each computational step costs ~2-10 gas (usually); each byte of data costs 16 gas (4 if zero byte); editing a storage slot costs 5,000 gas (20,000 if not yet filled)
 - check != 0 rather than >